eaasi/user-handbook/source/guide/explore-resources.rst

 The Explore Resources page will display the first 10 resources within each resource category - Environments (which includes both Base and Content Environments), Software and Content.
 If there are more than 10 resources available in any given category, users can use the "Refine Your Results" sidebar to more narrowly browse, or use the search bar at the top of the screen to find a particular resource.

 .. note::
   The "Search resources" bar currently only performs a free-text search based on resource names.
-Advanced search based on particular metadata fields (Description, Operating System, etc.) is under development with the implementation of the EaaSI metadata application profile.
+Advanced search based on particular metadata fields (Description, Operating System, etc.) is under development with the implementation of the EAASI metadata application profile.

 Any resource on the Explore Resources page can be bookmarked by the logged-in user by clicking the bookmark icon at the top right corner of the resource card: